The Fireball Straight Revealed

 Fujikawa's Influence

-Fujikawa became Hanshin Tigers manager in 2025, emphasizing pitcher development from his playing experience.
+Fujikawa became manager of the Hanshin Tigers in 2025 and, in his first season, clinched the Central League pennant that September at the fastest pace since the two-league system began (he remains at the helm as of August 2026).
 His fireball straight redefined fastball value in NPB.
 Proving that a single pitch could dominate in a breaking-ball era, Fujikawa demonstrated the importance of fastball refinement to young pitchers.
-MLB's Jacob deGrom and Gerrit Cole similarly weaponize high-spin fastballs, suggesting Fujikawa's pitching philosophy was ahead of its time.
+MLB arms such as Jacob deGrom and Gerrit Cole similarly weaponize high-spin fastballs, suggesting Fujikawa's pitching philosophy was ahead of its time.

 Spin Axis and the Science of 'Hop'